dbousfie/4212syllabus/syllabus.md

     available course outlines of Marshall Beier, Alina Sajed, Jennifer Clapp, Sandy Irvine and S. Soderberg.
 All courtesy and thanks are given to these authors.

+    If the weekly participation summary is submitted on the day of class there is a 5% bonus (instead of the grade being a base 70, it will be a base 75)